liun17/mock-ros2-web-server/README.md

 # mock-ros2-web-server
-Testing on ROS2 rclnodejs webserver.
-Theres 2 method of setting up the `Normal Environment Setup`,
+This package is a mock ROS2 rclnodejs webserver, solely for testing purpose.
+For ros1 nodejs communication, pls refer to [my package here](https://github.com/tanyouliang95/WebPlaneVisualizer).
+For setting up the environment, theres 2 approaches: `Normal Environment Setup` or `Docker`.
+Here docker is the recommended way for easy setup.

 ## Normal Environment Setup